 Why Should I Hire a Divorce Modifications Lawyer?

-What Happens the Our Cohabitation Agreement Should We Decide to Marry?
+What Happens to Our Cohabitation Agreement If We Decide to Marry?

 Do Cohabiting Couples Have the Same Rights as Married People?

 Your rights may differ depending on family law cases whether you are married or cohabiting.
 Typically, you don’t have as many rights as you would if you were married when cohabitating.
 You have the same legal rights as someone married if the court recognizes your long-term relationship as intimate.

 This implies that you might be allowed to keep some of the things you bought with your partner upon divorce.
 Everyone in New York receives a fair amount of debt and property during a divorce.
 You might receive more or less of the common property depending on your circumstances.

 Douglas Family Group Law Can Assist You in Drafting a Cohabitation Agreement

 Drafting cohabitation agreements requires the assistance of an experienced family lawyer because the subject is complex.
 Before signing the cohabitation agreement, you must obtain a legal opinion from our Scarsdale family law attorney to ensure it legally binds you and your partner.

 Seek Legal Counsel You Can Count On for All Family Matters in New York